Frederick II, Holy Roman Emperor: Sixth Crusade and the Treaty of Jaffa

-Whilst Frederick's seeming bloodless recovery of Jerusalem for the cross brought him great prestige in some European circles, his decision to complete the crusade while excommunicated provoked Church hostility.
-Although in 1230 the Pope lifted Frederick's excommunication, this decision was taken for a variety of reasons related to the political situation in Europe.
+Whilst Frederick's seemingly bloodless recovery of Jerusalem for the cross brought him great prestige in some European circles, his decision to complete the crusade while excommunicated provoked Church hostility.
+Although in 1230 the pope lifted Frederick's excommunication, this decision was taken for a variety of reasons related to the political situation in Europe.
 Of Frederick's crusade, Philip of Novara, a chronicler of the period, said: "The emperor left Acre [after the conclusion of the truce]; hated, cursed, and vilified."
-Overall this crusade, arguably the first successful one since the First Crusade, was adversely affected by the Church's refusal to support the emperor's settlement as an excommunicate.
-Because of this and the papal invasion of his Sicilian kingdom, Frederick was compelled to leave behind the kingdom of Jerusalem torn between his agents and the local nobility, a civil war known as the War of the Lombards.
+Overall, this crusade, arguably the first successful one since the First Crusade, was adversely affected by the Church's refusal to support the emperor's settlement as an excommunicate.
+Because of this and the papal invasion of his Sicilian kingdom, Frederick was compelled to leave behind the kingdom of Jerusalem torn between his agents and the local nobility in a civil war known as the War of the Lombards.

 The itinerant Joachimite preachers and many radical Franciscans, the Spirituals, supported Frederick.
-Against the interdict pronounced on his lands, the preachers condemned the Pope and continued to minister the sacraments and grant absolutions.
+Against the interdict pronounced on his lands, the preachers condemned the pope and continued to minister the sacraments and grant absolutions.
 Brother Arnold in Swabia proclaimed the Second Coming for 1260, at which time Frederick would then confiscate the riches of Rome and distribute them among the poor, the "only true Christians".

+Frederick's enterprise in the Levant was, perhaps, a watershed in the history of the crusading movement.
+For the first time, a Latin monarch—and the most preeminent one, at that—had set out to crusade without the blessing of the pope and, indeed, had acted independently with much papal hostility.
+The emperor's actions set a precedent for increasingly more monarch-directed crusades in the following generations, less subordinate to the papacy and more overtly motivated by narrower partisan political goals.
+Indeed, the papacy itself had already begun to refashion crusading as a weapon against its opponents.